gvwilson/thirdbit/_posts/2005/2005-05-04-misdirection-and-javascript.md

 about something else, until one day, everyone turned around and said, "Hey, this is huge!"</p>

-<p>So, as a follow-on to last week's post about <a href="http://pyre.third-bit.com/blog/archives/000230.html">you and
+<p>So, as a follow-on to last week's post about you and
-your research</a>, here's another idea that I think has at least a fighting chance of going through that same cycle of stealthy growth followed by overnight success.
+your research, here's another idea that I think has at least a fighting chance of going through that same cycle of stealthy growth followed by overnight success.
 I think there's at least an even money chance that Perl, Python, and Ruby will all turn out to have been